GoogleSites/mineflayer/docs/api.md

 Set the direction your head is facing.

- * `yaw` - The number of radians to rotate around the vertical axis, starting from due east.
+ * `yaw` - The number of radians to rotate around the vertical axis, starting from due north.
 Counter clockwise.
  * `pitch` - Number of radians to point up or down.
 0 means straight forward. pi / 2 means straight up. -pi / 2 means straight down.
  * `force` - If present and true, skips the smooth server-side transition.